 Who Is The Mystery Man Behind @realDonaldTrump?
 (Besides The President)

 Just who controls the Twitter handle @realDonaldTrump?
-If you guessed the president, journalist Robert Draper says you might only be partially correct.
+If you guessed the president, journalist Robert Draper says you might be only partially correct.

 Draper's recent New York Times Magazine article profiles White House social media director Dan Scavino — a man Draper estimates helps craft about half of the president's tweets.